Goal Setting Ideas for Teachers for the New School Year

 Tracking Your Progress

-After you’ve determined which goal setting ideas for teachers you’re going to focus on, you must track your progress and check-in with yourself frequently in order to achieve your goal.
+After you’ve completed some goal setting for teachers, you want to track your progress and check-in with yourself frequently in order to achieve your goal.

 This is where the Measurable and Time-Based portion of the SMART goals come in.
 You want to be able to measure your progress and give yourself a deadline for when you’ll accomplish the goal.
 If you don’t set a deadline, you may fall victim to procrastination and constantly putting your goal on the back burner.